MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines.md

 You can attach default policies to a VM in two ways:

 - When creating a VM.
-You'll need to attach the VM to a logical network (traditional vLAN network) or an SDN virtual network.
+You'll need to attach the VM to a logical network (traditional VLAN network) or an SDN virtual network.
 - After the VM is created.

 ### Create and attach networks